 - Surprise – eyes open wide, eyebrows raised, mouth open slightly

-- Anger – eyes pulled down, lips tightened
+- Anger – eyebrows pulled down, lips tightened

 - Fear – eyebrows raised, mouth stretched open

-- Sadness – eyebrows and corner of lips both slanting downward
+- Sadness – out edge of eyebrows and corner of lips both slanting downward

 - Disgust – eyes squinting, nose wrinkled, top lip pulled up